nim-lang/Nim/doc/nimsuggest.rst

    ``def`` for definition, ``sug`` for suggestion, etc).
 2. Type of the symbol.
 This can be ``skProc``, ``skLet``, and just about any of the enums defined in the module ``compiler/ast.nim``.
-3. Full qualitifed path of the symbol.
+3. Fully qualified path of the symbol.
 If you are querying a symbol defined in the ``proj.nim`` file, this would have the form ``proj.symbolName``.
 4. Type/signature.
 For variables and enums this will contain the